RaiMan/sikulix4python/README.md

 März 15, 2019 10:26:20 VORM. py4Java.GatewayServer fireServerStarted
 INFO: Gateway Server Started
 ```

+Adding ``-v`` to the commandline will give you startup debug information.

 **What is the plan**
  - have the complete official SikuliX API with docs available at time of script development (autocomplete, docs, help, ...)